 2003 - In order to follow and aticipate the Sport Touring Bikes' evolution, Metzeler itroduces the new reference in the segment: the Roadtec Z6.

-2005 - Introduction in the market of the ultimate Supersport tyre SPORTEC M3 and the extraordinary successfull Enduro F.I.M. tyre MCE 6Days Extreme, developed with World Champion Factory Teams.
-Further the new Lasertec for mid-sized motorcycles and pre-vintage models and the new Scooter tyre FeelFree.
+2005 - Introduction in the market of the ultimate Supersport tire SPORTEC M3 and the extraordinary successfull Enduro F.I.M. tire MCE 6Days Extreme, developed with World Champion Factory Teams.
+Further the new Lasertec for mid-sized motorcycles and pre-vintage models and the new Scooter tire FeelFree.

-2007 - Metzeler renews its Enduro Street segment with the release of Tourance EXP, first Enduro Street tyre with 0° steel belt on the front.
-Metzeler also wants to expand its presence in the scooter segment with Feelfree Wintec, a tyre for high performance scooters developed according to Metzeler Wintec, the new Metzeler Winter Technology specific for the cold period, to feel even more free.
+2007 - Metzeler renews its Enduro Street segment with the release of Tourance EXP, first Enduro Street tire with 0° steel belt on the front.
+Metzeler also wants to expand its presence in the scooter segment with Feelfree Wintec, a tire for high performance scooters developed according to Metzeler Wintec, the new Metzeler Winter Technology specific for the cold period, to feel even more free.

 2009 - Interact Technology: This represents the best possible performance according to the riding style.
 A new patented carcass with variable tension of the 0° steel belt upgraded the existing Racetec line.
 This technology was then introduced to the new Metzeler Sportec Interact™ M5 and Roadtec Z8 Interact™ models, providing the maximum on performance and riding safety in the high-quality Supersport and Sport-touring segments.